Purdue-CS193/homework-0-danielkzhang123/index.md

+# Daniel Zhang's First CS193 Homework
+- There are no midterms
+- The teachers are cool
+- It is low stress
+- There is only one class a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.